NethermindEth/nethermind/README.md

 ### Pre-requisites

-* .NET Core 3.0 tools
+* .NET Core 3.0 development tools
+* PowerShell Core, to run build scripts
+* An editor, e.g. VS Code, if you want to contribute

 ### Compile and run the Beacon Node